 This helps you avoid missing payments and ruining your credit history.
 It also can help you pay off your debt faster because you’ll be more motivated to pay it when it’s all in one easy, accessible place.

-There are a number of debt consolidation loans available through peer lending sites and lenders like Prosper.
+There are a number of debt consolidation loans available through peer lending sites and lenders like Payoff and Prosper.
 The terms for debt consolidation loans vary from 1-5 years.

 What to Consider When Taking Out a Loan

 Though each of these loan types is unique, there are a few common things to keep in mind any time you are going to take out a loan.

 For starters, be sure to find out if there are any penalties for paying the loan off before your term is up.

 For example, if you finance a car loan for 72 months, or 6 years, but can pay it off faster, you’ll want to know if there is a “prepayment penalty” for doing so.
 Why do lenders charge prepayment penalties?
 Because they are in the business of making money from your loan, and every month you finance it earns them interest.